RodrigoFerreiraMoura/SHWS-Summer2026-WSP-Challenge-main/.github/ISSUE_TEMPLATE/get-started.md

 ---

-# Submission for Winter SHWS WSP Tech Challenge
+# Submission for Summer SHWS WSP Tech Challenge

 ## Your name